-142 U.S.C.A. § 12182(a).
+42 U.S.C.A. § 12182(a).
 The ADA "as a whole is intended 'to provide a clear and comprehensive national mandate for the elimination of discrimination against individuals with disabilities.'"
 Olmstead v.
 L.C. ex rel.
 Zimring, 527 U.S. 581, 589 (1999), quoting 42 U.S.C.A. § 12101(b)(1).

-PAGE PROOFS - SUBJECT TO REVISION © 2020 Ian C. Ballon, www.lanBallon.net hearing or vision, to avoid liability under the Act.
-The ADA covers three main types of discrimination, each of which is addressed in one of the statute's three main subchapters: Title I prohibits discrimination in private employment; Title II prohibits discrimination by public entities (state or local governments); and Title III prohibits discrimination by a place of public accommodation, which is a private entity that constitutes one or more of the twelve statutorily enumerated
+impaired hearing or vision, to avoid liability under the Act.
+The ADA covers three main types of discrimination, each of which is addressed in one of the statute's three main subchapters: Title I prohibits discrimination in private employment; Title II prohibits discrimination by public entities (state or local governments); and Title III prohibits discrimination by a place of public accommodation, which is